opensource111111/tekken-8-mod-manager/README.md

 # How it works.
-- Searches for folders ~mods , mods and  logicmods inside "Steam\steamapps\common\Tekken 8\Polaris\Content\Paks" and lists every mod inside theses 3 folders.
+- Searches for folders ~mods and logicmods inside "Steam\steamapps\common\Tekken 8\Polaris\Content\Paks" and lists every mod inside theses 2 folders.

-# Please make sure that each mod  has it own separate folder with a unique name or you will get an error.
+# Please make sure that each mod has it own separate folder or you will get an error.

 example: